EdgardooTorress/eCommerce2/README.md

 ---

-## Overview
-**ETFragrance** lets users browse curated scents, filter by price and type, and contact the brand via a validated form.
-The app demonstrates clean UI, component reusability, database integration, and mobile-first responsiveness.

----

 ## ✨ Features
 - **Home**: Featured content and a functioning **image slider**.
 - **Products**: 12+ products fetched from a **database**.
 Live **filters** by price and type (e.g., Men/Women/Unisex).